gilbertfrancois/ender3_flash_instructions/README.md

-# Upgrading and flashing Ender 3 firmware
+# Upgrading and flashing Ender 3 firmware with a Bus Pirate

 Gilbert François